ntap-johanneswagner/tridenttraining/Part3.md

 Your snapshot has been created !
 But what does it translate to at the storage level?
 With ONTAP, you will end up with a ONTAP Snapshot, a ReadOnly object, which is instantaneous & space efficient!
-You can see it by browsing through System Manager, by connecting with Putty to the cluster1 profile (admin/Netapp1!) or using the following SSH command:
+You can see this object by browsing through System Manager or via ssh:

 ```console
 ssh cluster1 vol snaps show -volume $VOLUME